starfederation/datastar/sdk/typescript/README.md

 }
 ```

+> [!IMPORTANT]
-> **Important:** When `keepalive: true` is set, the stream will not be closed automatically after the callback finishes.
+> When `keepalive: true` is set, the stream will not be closed automatically after the callback finishes.
 You are responsible for calling `stream.close()` to end the stream.

 #### Stream Instance Methods